Cholesterol and Triglycerides Tests

 carrying it back to the liver for disposal.
 It is sometimes called "good"

 cholesterol.
-A high level of HDL cholesterol may lower your chances of
+A high level of HDL is linked with a lower risk of heart disease.

 - LDL (low-density lipoprotein) carries mostly fat and only a small amount of protein from the liver to other